wp-plugins/text-expander/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
 == Changelog ==
+= 0.4 =
+* improved expander-function
+* the collapse-text can now be styled with CSS using .collapse-text { }

 = 0.3 =
 * fixed bug where Expander-titles were mixed
 * fixed bug where Text Expander wasn't working when jQuery hasn't been already loaded by another plugin